capital-american/Capital-American-Shaman/src/pages/blog/delta-8-gummies.md

 # D﻿elta 8 gummies in Austin

 Products derived from hemp are increasingly becoming popular, thanks to the multitude of benefits they offer our body.
-You'll find a variety of ways to consume cannabinoids, from vapes and oils to sweets like chocolate and gummies.
-While CBD has been one of the most popular compounds from cannabis or hemp, a new kid on the block is increasingly becoming popular- Delta 8 THC.
+You'll find a variety of ways to consume cannabinoids, from vapes and oils, to sweets like chocolate and gummies.
+While CBD has been one of the most popular compounds from cannabis or hemp, but there is a new kid on the block that is becoming increasingly popular, Delta-8 THC.

 Delta-8 THC is commonly extracted/derived from hemp as opposed to Delta-9 THC which comes from cannabis.
 It's a less psychoactive and more therapeutic version of Delta-9 THC (marijuana).
 Compared to Delta-9 THC, Delta8 THC is found to have a more relaxing and calming effect on the body.
-Delta-8 THC can be consumed in a variety of ways and gummies are one of the most popular in the list.
+Delta-8 THC can be consumed in a variety of ways, and gummies are one of the most popular in the list.
 Delta-8 gummies come in a variety of flavors and is one of the easiest and most effective ways to ingest Delta-8 THC.

 ## What are the potential benefits of Delta-8 gummies?

-Delta 8 THC has been shown in studies to lower anxiety, relax the body's stress response, boost mood and motivation, boost appetite, and in many cases provide pain relief.
+Delta-8 THC has been shown in studies to lower anxiety, relax the body's stress response, boost mood and motivation, boost appetite, and in many cases provide pain relief.

 •	Anti-nauseant properties